HOW TO WASH YOUR UNDIES SO THEY LAST LONGER

 1) SORT BY COLOUR

 Group your whites, darks, brights and lights together.
-Hand wash separately.
+Hand wash each group separately.

-Fill a sink or basin with enough cold water to fully submerge and let them soak for 30 - 60 minutes.
+Fill a sink or basin with enough cold water to fully submerge your bottoms and let them soak for 30 - 60 minutes.

 Keep in mind that if the water is too warm, the elastics in your panties will also start to break down and your panties will shrink.

 Cooler water can 'shock’ elasticized panties closer to their original shape, so they remain “newer” for longer.

 Add a teaspoon of gentle detergent or a lingerie-specific detergent to the water to clean your knickers and soak for another 5 - 10 minutes.